TOWN OF GREENBURGH

 Photograph of kitchen remodel without permits

-Remodeling a kitchen (including the replacement of cabinets) requires a building permit and a sketch (to scale) of the kitchen layout showing applicances/fixture locations.
+Remodeling a kitchen and/or bathroom (including the replacement of cabinets) requires a building permit and a sketch (to scale) of the kitchen layout showing applicances/fixture locations.
 Any electrical and plumbing work must be filed by a Westchester County licensed tradesperson.

 If any structural alterations are proposed (removal and/or construction of walls, windows, doors, etc. ) architectual/engineered drawings are required.